Scholarships-Closed

 This scholarship is named in honor of Martin Mulligan Sr., a former top 10 professional tennis player with 72 career titles, including three Italian Opens, Wimbledon Finalist and current Global Tennis Marketing Executive at FILA.
 At the end of his playing career, Mulligan transitioned to become the Italian Davis Cup coach before he began his career at FILA.

 Awarded to a high school senior who has excelled academically, and demonstrates good character, community leadership and sportsmanship.
 The student should have participated in an NJTL and be entering a four-year college or university program.
 A $15,000 scholarship will be provided over the course of four years to cover costs of tuition, room and board and educational materials.
+These scholarships will be paid directly to the college or university in which the student is enrolled.

 MARIAN WOOD BAIRD COLLEGE SCHOLARSHIP

-This scholarship is named in honor of the late Marian Wood Baird, who had been recognized by the USTA for over 40 years of volunteer service.
+This scholarship is named in honor of the late Marian Wood Baird, who has been recognized by the USTA for over 40 years of volunteer service.
 Honors bestowed on Mrs. Baird included her induction into the Western Tennis Association Hall of Fame in 1994, the 1993 USTA Seniors’ Service Award and the 1979 USTA Service Bowl.
 The scholarship is generously supported by the Baird Family, and it is their wish that the recipient maintain contact with them.

 The Marian Wood Baird Scholarship is available to high school seniors who have excelled academically, demonstrated achievements in leadership and participated extensively in an organized community tennis program (such as USTA School Tennis, USTA National Junior Tennis League (NJTL), USTA Team Tennis or USTA High Performance or other such qualified programs as determined by the Scholarship Committee).
 Applicants must demonstrate sportsmanship on and off the court.